ASB and BNZ named in international investigation into money laundering document leak

 "We are committed to playing our part to combat this activity and reduce money-laundering both in New Zealand and globally, and we take our reporting obligations very seriously.
 If we consider a customer's transactions or behaviour to be suspicious we report this to the Police, and in some instances we will exit customers where it is clear their transaction behaviour is inappropriate or in breach of our obligations."

-A further US$78,312 was moved from the Bank of New Zealand in four transactions on November 14, 2011 and January 9, 2013 Taiwan's E Sun Bank via British bank Standard Chartered Plc, according to the ICIJ.
+A further US$78,312 was moved from the Bank of New Zealand in four transactions on November 14, 2011 and January 9, 2013 to Taiwan's E Sun Bank via British bank Standard Chartered Plc, according to the ICIJ.

+A BNZ spokesman said it had reviewed these transactions between 2011 and 2013 again and had not identified any concerns in relation to its processes and how these transactions were managed at that time.

+"As a highly regulated bank, we are required to be extremely vigilant on all matters relating to money laundering, sanctions and terrorist financing.

+"We constantly review and strengthen our controls to manage a continuously changing regulatory and operating environment."

-The New Zealand Herald has also sought comment from the BNZ and banking regulator the Reserve Bank of New Zealand.
+The Herald has also sought comment from banking regulator the Reserve Bank.

 ICIJ said it was publishing a portion of the data in the public interest.